arrowhead-f/sos-examples/Simple service implementation guide/README.md

 _Prerequisites_: mandatory core systems are installed locally, or you may use the public testbeds.
 Core version: Arrowhead 4.1.0

+You can install the core systems using the [Debian installation packages.](https://github.com/arrowhead-f/core-java/blob/master/documentation/Debian%20Packages/DEBIAN-INSTALL.md) You can also deploy and configure them manually.

+You can find the latest releases [here](https://github.com/arrowhead-f/core-java/releases).

 **1.** setRPM service

 We have a motor we want to be able to control its current RPM.
 This _setRPM_ can be an Arrowhead service.